datanav/docs/DTLReferenceGuide.rst

        |   END_INDEX(integer{0|1})
        |   VALUES(value-expression{1})
        |
        | Extracts the substring between START_INDEX and END_INDEX.
-If START_INDEX is negative
-         it is interpreted as 'from the start'.
-If END_INDEX is missing it is interpreted as 'to the end'.
-         If END_INDEX is negative it is interpreted as the index from the end.
+If the indexes are negative they start from the end.

      - | ``["substring", 2, 4, "abcdef"]``
        |
        | Returns ``"cd"``.